pjkumbhani917/srip2026-earth-observation/README.md

 # SRIP 2026 — AI for Sustainability
 ## Earth Observation: Delhi-NCR Land Use Classification

 > **Disclosure:** I used Claude AI to understand specific concepts around rasterio patch extraction and torchvision transfer learning.
-All code was written, run, and verified by me on Kaggle with GPU T4.
+All code was written by me with the assistance of claude ai , run, and verified by me on Kaggle with GPU T4.

 ---